What is Lean Six Sigma?

 Usually the executive leadership team.
 Supportive and invested in cultivating a strong process improvement culture across the business.

-You can get a more in-depth look at the different roles by reading our article,
+You can get a more detailed look at the different roles by reading our article,

 Lean Six Sigma Belts and Roles.